kfayzullin/RMixpanel/README.md

 ### Features

-- Authentication by constructing the necessary request URL using the Mixpanel project's API key and API secret.
+- Authentication by constructing the necessary request URL using the Mixpanel project's API token, secret and key.
 - Access to any of Mixpanel's Export API's by a general method (`mixpanelGetData`).
 - Easy parameterization and result parsing for the following API requests:
   - `segmentation/`: get the segmentation matrix using `mixpanelGetSegmentation`.